Duloxetine Delayed-Release Capsules

-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-- MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate
+- MAOIs like Carbex, Eldepryl, Emsam, Marplan, Nardil, and Parnate

-- methylene blue (injected into a vein)
+- Methylene blue (injected into a vein)

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

-- aspirin and aspirin-like medicines
+- Aspirin and aspirin-like medications

-- certain antibiotics like ciprofloxacin and enoxacin
+- Certain antibiotics like ciprofloxacin and enoxacin

-- certain medicines for blood pressure, heart disease, irregular heart beat
+- Certain medications for blood pressure, heart disease, irregular heart beat

-- certain medicines for depression, anxiety, or psychotic disturbances
+- Certain medications for depression, anxiety, or psychotic disturbances

-- certain medicines for migraine headache like almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan
+- Certain medications for migraine headache like almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan

-- NSAIDS, medicines for pain and inflammation, like ibuprofen or naproxen
+- NSAIDS, medications for pain and inflammation, like ibuprofen or naproxen

 - St. John's wort